simonsuska/mockaffee/README.md

 2. Verifying a collection of complex types, e.g. an array of classes or a set of structs

-3. Verifying a complex type containing a property of an complex type
+3. Verifying a complex type containing a property of a complex type

     ```swift
     struct SomeStruct {}